Silkdust/mlfactor-python/README.md

 - This project is completely **free** and uses CC0-1.0 license.
 We encourage reproducibility.
 See [here](https://github.com/Silkdust/mlfactor-python/blob/main/LICENSE) for details.

 [^1]: There are some minor differences between `ElasticNet` in `sklearn` and `glmnet` in `R`.
 See [here](https://stats.stackexchange.com/questions/206898/difference-between-elasticnet-in-scikit-learn-python-and-glmnet-in-r) for details.
+[^2]: Two less familiarized packages in Python are faciliated in this Chapter to complete the Bayesian linear regression and the BART.
+For the first one, we provide the source code inside the notebook so that there is virtually no need for you to install the package `conjugate_bayes` (which is messy).
+For the second package `bartpy`, please use this command to install the `BartPy` package to avoid from the following [issues #37](https://github.com/JakeColtman/bartpy/issues/37) and [#51](https://github.com/JakeColtman/bartpy/issues/51): `pip install git+https://github.com/JakeColtman/bartpy.git@pytorch --upgrade`.
-[^2]: Estimated Finished Time (before the target date in 2023).
+[^3]: Estimated Finished Time (before the target date in 2023).
 Due to the academic works and internships (and holidays) for the author, the original schedule has been postponed.
 The author had already re-activated the project in October.